This lovely piece is a reproduction of a ritual vessel found in Thera/Santorini, depicting flying swallows, lilies and crocus.

 It is a strainer jar - a characteristic Theran pottery type, also found in Minoan Crete.
 This form of vessel, with incorporated strainer, was probably used in the manufacture of aromatic oils, or as an incense burner.

-We took this picture of similar examples in the National Archaeological Museum in Athens:
+Note from Elinor: I took this picture of similar examples in the National Archaeological Museum in Athens in 2016:

 Minoan vessel with swallows